v1.6.0 — Multi-LLM consensus code review

 Diagnostics export from Control Center

-Free tier: limited analyses/day · resets at local midnight · fewer files per scan · reduced provider slots
+Free tier: limited analyses/day · resets at local midnight · fewer files per scan · reduced provider slots.

 Reviews